jszwedko/gsp-go-debugging/slides.md

 ---

 # Tracing
-- Add log statements

 - [`log`](http://golang.org/pkg/log)
-  - Offers much of what you need from a logger
-  - Contains a global logger to get started quickly
 - [`logrus`](github.com/sirupsen/logrus)
-  - Multiple output formats (text ([[l2met][http://r.32k.io/l2met-introduction]), json)
+    - Multiple output formats (text ([[l2met](http://r.32k.io/l2met-introduction)), json)
     - Multiple levels (can configure output level)
     - Hooks (e.g. sending to airbrake when an error is logged)
     - Fields (can be used for metrics or context)
 - [Logs are streams](http://adam.herokuapp.com/past/2011/4/1/logs_are_streams_not_files/)
 - [`GODEBUG`](http://golang.org/pkg/runtime)
     - Can be used to output information about garbage collection and the scheduler

+---

+# Tracing

+## `log`
+- Offers much of what you need from a logger
+- Contains a global logger to get started quickly

 - Logging Example (see logging/ and logrus/ subdirectories)